Last Updated: July 29, 2022

 The ATO does not tax capital gains arising from personal use assets.
 Cryptocurrency is considered a personal use asset if it is kept or used mainly to purchase items for personal use or consumption.
 Cryptocurrency is not a personal use asset if it is kept or used mainly as an investment, in a profit-making scheme, or in the course of carrying on a business.

-Although there are no set conditions for you to prove your personal use case for cryptocurrencies you hold, following are some good practices to follow to make a compelling case for personal consumption:
+Although there are no set conditions for you to prove your personal use case for cryptocurrencies you hold, the following are some good practices to follow to make a compelling case for personal consumption:

 - Have separate wallets for personal use cryptocurrency and investment cryptocurrency.